 Well, apart from viewing their basic information, you can track each individual’s history from their contact page.
 Capsule even allows you to make some notes for future reference.
 And if you want to attach past emails, you can forward them directly from your email client to the CRM system.

 Now, allow me to take you back to one important principle in the conversion process.
 That to engage a lead effectively, you need to understand their needs broadly.
 And this, of course, requires a lot of research plus recon.
-So, I was quite pleased to discover that Capsule has integrated social media into its contact management.
+So, I was quite pleased to discover that the Capsule has integrated social media into its contact management (among many other integrations).

 Then to help you organize the resultant expansive collection of contacts, the system offers an array of categorization methods.
 You could choose to classify them using searchable tags or custom fields.
 Additionally, it’s possible to set up contact lists based on lead tags, their locations, or perhaps registration dates.